-What other drugs will affect EstroGel Pump (estradiol topical for use on skin)?
+What other drugs will affect EstroGel Pump?

-Other drugs may interact with estradiol topical, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Tell each of your health care providers about all medicines you use now and any medicine you start or stop using.
+Many drugs can affect estradiol.
+This includes prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible interactions are listed here.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about Estrogel (estradiol)

-- Side Effects
+- Estrogel Side Effects

 - During Pregnancy or Breastfeeding